Can you imagine seeing the Mausoleum of Augustus when it was first built? How enormous, how imposing it must have been.

 Whether or not it's true, his mark on Rome and on the Roman empire cannot be overstated.
 And to be able to visit his final resting place is very special.

 So you may want to know just a bit about what it looked like, who was buried there, and how it went from imperial tomb to a fortress, a garden, a bull-fighting ring, a symphony hall, and finally, how it came back to us as Augustus' mausoleum.

 On this page you'll find:

-Rome’s first emperor, Octavian Augustus, began construction of what would become his mausoleum in 28 BCE, not long after he’d won the Battle of Actium in 31 BCE, in which he defeated Anthony and Cleopatra.
+Rome’s first emperor, Octavian Augustus, began construction of what would become his mausoleum in 28 BCE, not long after he’d won the Battle of Actium, in which he defeated Anthony and Cleopatra.

 Augustus may have been inspired by his visit to the tomb of Alexander the Great in Alexandria.
 We don’t know what that tomb looks like or even exactly where it is, but at the time, it must have made a strong impression on young Octavian.